-As well as running existing systems such as EDDA and COMET, the IT Group has resources for developing new systems to support the Department’s needs, and for adjusting and extending existing systems.
+As well as running existing systems such as EDDA and COMET, ISC have resources for developing new systems to support the Department’s needs, and for adjusting and extending existing systems.
 We may be able to handle small requests straightforwardly as part of our core service; larger proposals for new development will be assessed formally, and in discussion with key customer groups in the Department.
 This page outlines that process.

 Making a suggestion

 You can begin by e-mailing firstname.lastname@example.org, or by talking to a member of IT staff.
 If there is something already available that meets your needs, we will let you know about it, and help you to start using it.
 Or, if you can do what you need with a system that you already use, we will help you to do that.

 If there is nothing already available, but what you want can be done quickly and without disruption, we will do it.
 However, if it will require significant work, or if there would be knock-on effects for other people or systems, we will need to discuss your suggestion with you and then take it forward for more detailed assessment as a project proposal.